Have you ever had a scary moment watching your little one teeter towards a staircase? Is it time to babyproof the stairs in your home?

 When your baby starts learning to climb, baby gates become a hazard.
 Despite vertical bars to deter climbing and secure mounts, once your child is about 2 years of age, you need to do without them.

 For families with more than one child, this could become a problem.
-Large area gates like a 3-in-1 gates can become handy at this point to leave the stairs open, but provide restriction for certain youngsters.
+Large area gates like 3-in-1 gates can become handy at this point to leave the stairs open, but provide restriction for certain youngsters.

 You can also start teaching your older toddlers early how to safely climb stairs.